 What is personal drug importation?

 The fact is, and commonsense dictates, that importing medicine from licensed pharmacies with high quality medicines in other countries is exceedingly safe.
-Despite the best interest of public health, personal importation is under most circumstances technically illegal.
-However, within the law and regulations, personal importation is clearly recognized as permissible and even necessary under certain circumstances, including because of cost.
+Against the best interest of public health, personal importation is under most circumstances technically illegal.
+However, within the law and regulations, personal importation is clearly recognized as permissible, important and even necessary under certain circumstances, including because of cost.

 This post identifies and discusses those parts of law, regulation and practice that are strongly in favor of personal drug importation.